 How has or will this be integrated with the HMP and how does this reduce risk?
-Supports of Byram Township's approved Petition for Plan Conformance and the Water Quality Management Planning Rules, N.J.A.C.
+Supports of Byram Township's approved Petition for Plan Conformance and the Water Quality Management Planning Rules.
+N.J.A.C.
 7:15.

-, RESPONSE/RECOVERY PLAN NING Emergency Operations Plan Yes Township of Byram EOP, May 5, 2023 Local Emergency Management How has or will this be integrated.
+Rules, N.J.A.C.
+7:15.
+1-1- RESPONSE/RECOVERY PLANNING Emergency Operations Plan Yes Township of Byram EOP, May 5, 2023 Local Emergency Management How has or will this be integrated.
 The Emergency Operations Plan in the Township.
-This document that exceed routine responsibility organizational relationships and protected; and identifies personn or by agreement with other jurisd. n defines the assigns resp at projected shows how a lel, equipme scope of preparedness and consibility to organizations a d times and places during ar all actions will be coordinate l emergency managemen nd individuals for carrying n emergency; sets lines of d; identifies how people a out specific actions f authority and and property are Continuity of Operations Plan No - - - How has or will this be integrated d with the HN /IP and how does this reduc e risk?
-Substantial Damage Response Plan No - - - How has or will this be integrated d with the HN /IP and how does this reduc e risk?
-Threat and Hazard Identification and Risk Assessment No - - How has or will this be integrated d with the HN MP and how does this reduc e risk?
-Post-Disaster Recovery Plan No - - - How has or will this be integrated d with the HN /IP and how does this reduc e risk?
-Public Health Plan No - - - How has or will this be integrated d with the HN IP and how does this reduc e risk?
-Other Yes Smart Growth Plan (2002) Yes Planning Board How has or will this be integrated In compliance with Byram Towns development trends by directing sensitive areas of the Township. intact.
-Limited development in the ship Smart G growth to po By focusing rowth Plan (2002).
-This Pla epulation centers while prote development in the Village n presents a strategy to c ecting rural resources and Center, the rural landscap environmentally be will remain largely
+This document that exceed routine responsibility organizational relationships and protected; and identifies personn or by agreement with other jurisc n defines the assigns resp at projected shows how a nel, equipme scope of preparedness and consibility to organizations a d times and places during ar all actions will be coordinate l emergency managemen nd individuals for carrying n emergency; sets lines o d; identifies how people a out specific actions f authority and and property are Continuity of Operations Plan No - - - How has or will this be integrated d with the HN MP and how does this reduc e risk?
+Substantial Damage Response Plan No - - - How has or will this be integrated d with the HN MP and how does this reduc e risk?
+Threat and Hazard Identification and Risk Assessment No - - - How has or will this be integrated d with the HM MP and how does this reduc e risk?
+Post-Disaster Recovery Plan No - - - How has or will this be integrated d with the HN MP and how does this reduc e risk?
+Public Health Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+Other Yes Smart Growth Plan (2002) Yes Planning Board How has or will this be integrated with the HMP and how does this reduce risk?
+In compliance with Byram Township Smart Growth Plan (2002).
+This Plan presents a strategy to correct current development trends by directing growth to population centers while protecting rural resources and environmentally sensitive areas of the Township.
+By focusing development in the Village Center, the rural landscape will remain largely intact.
+Limited development in the environs will preliminarily take the form of hamlet scaled lake communities.